-Note that for any consistent RE theory $T$, $T_P$ is a filter and $T_R$ is an idea.
-In the theory version of {\sf EI} theories we will define, we respectively replace the $W_i$ and $W_j$ in the definition of {\sf EI} theories with a filter set of sentences and an idea set of sentences.
+Note that for any consistent RE theory $T$, $T_P$ is a filter and $T_R$ is an ideal.
+In the theory version of {\sf EI} theories we will define, we respectively replace the $W_i$ and $W_j$ in the definition of {\sf EI} theories with a filter set of sentences and an ideal set of sentences.